BetterDiscord/docs/docs/api/bdapi.md

 ___

 ### deleteData <Badge type="danger">deprecated</Badge>
 Deletes a piece of stored data.
-This is different than saving `null` or `undefined`.
+This is different from saving `null` or `undefined`.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|